MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-teams-roles.md

 Security education and policy must help each role understand:

-- **Why.** Show each role why it's important to them and their goals in the context of their role responsibilities.
+- **Why.** Show each role why security is important to them and their goals in the context of their role responsibilities.
 If people don't clearly understand why security matters to them, they'll judge it to be unimportant and move on to something else.

 - **What.** Summarize what security tasks they need to do in language they already understand.
 If people don't know what they're being asked to do, they'll assume security isn't important or relevant to them and move on to something else.